twarmboe/s3_accessibility/README.md

 ### About this project

 This project is aimed at providing additional accessibility options for the Splatoon 3 game.
+This project is not affiliated with Nintendo or ConsoleTuner in any way.

 ### Current features